 Addiction does not publish research involving non-human animals; such papers can be sent to Addiction Biology.

 Authors of research reports should aim for no more than 3500 words excluding abstract, tables and references.
 However, we recognise that clinical trials and complex studies may require greater length to ensure full reporting of all relevant aspects of methods and results.

 Qualitative manuscripts may be up to 4500 words to facilitate the inclusion of direct quotations within the main text, but this is in lieu of any tables.
 There is no minimum word length.

-Articles under 1500 words excluding abstract, tables and references may be designed at ‘Brief reports’.
+Articles under 2000 words excluding abstract, tables and references should use the category ‘short report’.